wincent/loupe/README.md

 ### `g:LoupeHighlightGroup` (string, default: IncSearch)<a name="loupe-gloupehighlightgroup-string-default-incsearch" href="#user-content-loupe-gloupehighlightgroup-string-default-incsearch"></a>

 Specifies the <strong>`:highlight`</strong> group used to emphasize the match currently under the cursor for the current search pattern.
-Defaults to "IncSearch" (ie. <strong>`hl-IncSearch`</strong>).
+Defaults to &quot;IncSearch&quot; (ie. <strong>`hl-IncSearch`</strong>).
 For example:

 ```
 let g:LoupeHighlightGroup='Error'
 ```

-To prevent any special highlighting from being applied, set this option to "" (ie. the empty string).
+To prevent any special highlighting from being applied, set this option to &quot;&quot; (ie. the empty string).

 <p align="right"><a name="gloupeloaded" href="#user-content-gloupeloaded"><code>g:LoupeLoaded</code></a></p>